RemoteTechnologiesGroup/RemoteTech/tutorials/long_range.md

 ###Minimize power blackout periods.

 Be sure to account for power concerns for all satellites.
-Use the power calculator [available here](https://docs.google.com/spreadsheet/ccc?key=0AkXf-77s6gmFdEdVeGFqX0xobTczYkhEaEVrVTdWV3c) if you’re not sure how much solar and battery power your satellite will need.
+Use the power calculator [available here](https://docs.google.com/spreadsheet/ccc?key=0AkXf-77s6gmFdEdVeGFqX0xobTczYkhEaEVrVTdWV3c) (or in [OpenOffice/LibreOffice format](http://www.mediafire.com/view/63tyil19qwo417r/KSP_Battery_Calculator_LibreOffice_fix.ods) if the Google link doesn't work) if you’re not sure how much solar and battery power your satellite will need.

 ###Orbits’ relative positions will change throughout the year